zoho/zohocrm-php-sdk-2.1/README.md

   public static function initialize()
   {
     /*
-      * Create an instance of Logger Class that takes two parameters
+      * Create an instance of Logger Class that requires the following
       * 1 -> Level of the log messages to be logged.
 Can be configured by typing Levels "::" and choose any level from the list displayed.
       * 2 -> Absolute file path, where messages need to be logged.
     */